For the latest news, visit Nick's LiveJournal

 "YOU MIGHT SLEEP... is a dare.
 It poses an uncomfortable question: How many of the people from Nick's all-too-real, darkly funny, unblinkingly intelligent stories will you recognize as family, friends, enemies (those who you think of as simply 'them'), or yourself?
 The answer is easy, if you have the guts to be honest: all of them.
 And that's scary as hell."--Paul Tremblay, author of The Little Sleep

-Under My Roof, the latest novel by Nick Mamatas is now available:
+Under My Roof, a novel by Nick Mamatas is now available:

 Herbert Weinberg’s father is striking a blow for freedom.
 Implanting a nuclear device within a garden gnome in the front yard of their Long Island home, he’s declared independence from the U.S. The household is understandably is an uproar.
 Mother’s gone, the local weatherman has moved in, and 12-year-old Herbert is simultaneously a hostage and the Minister of Information.
 A daring raid plucks the lad from his ancestral home, but even while troops surround the belligerent house-state of Weinbergia, the call to freedom has been sounded.
 The house is rapidly filling up with American refuseniks.
 Can the refrigerator hold out?
 And will Herbert’s telepathic powers defeat imperialism and reunite him with his father?
 Based on Aristophanes’s Acharnians, Under My Roof is funny, ambitous novel.